Alay2000/Solving-N-queen-instances-using-hill-climbing-heuristics-random-restart-and-simulated-annealing-/README.md

 ## 4. Simulated Annealing
 A hill-climbing algorithm which never makes a move towards a lower value guaranteed to be incomplete because it can get stuck on a local maximum.
 And if the algorithm applies a random walk, by moving a successor, then it may be complete but not efficient.

+Each method is tested upon inputs ranging from 0 - 500 depending upon the time taken to solve the problem for example with Hill Climbing solving for N = 40 on my machine took 85 seconds as plotted in the graphs.
+Of all the method hill climbing took longest with number of iteration.
+Failing to solve the problem we tried again with new states as will be visible in the code files for each.
+Data file generated generated during the final run (captured in video) are included in the jar file submitted with csv extension.
+C++ compiled with g++ is used to code the basic logic of the tree algorithms.
+Clock with precision 6 is used to measure the time between each solution.
+Care has been taken care to avoid I/O overheads in calculation of Runtime.
+Data generated in form of ‘N’ and Runtime is logged into a CSV file in runtime dynamically.
+Parallel to this operation java program is running which loads the the CSV and displays it against the scale of integer N and double time.
+This data is updated every 1 seconds which is configurable for faster updation.
+To develop the visualizaiton aspect we used java openjdk version 11  javafx 11.02 library and maven in Intellijidea.